Drozerah/JSDoc-tutorial/README.md

 # JSDoc tutorial

-This is some example code to show you how to use JSDoc for documenting your JavaScript and also using it for type checking.
+This is some example code on how to use JSDoc for documenting JavaScript and also using it for type checking.

 ### Usage